KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/tech_short_marineBarracks1.md

-Allows construction of troop ships.
-Produces defensive ground troops.
+Allows construction of troop ships and the provisiong of marines for planetary defense.
+Produces one marine each turn and supports as many marines as 50% of the planet's maximum population capacity.